Category: Tutorials

 • How to stop your crochet from getting smaller.

-Are you trying to crochet a flat piece and finding yourself baffled as to why it seems to be getting narrower?
-Maybe I can help.
 Here are 4 common reasons why your crochet seems to be getting smaller.
 Let me help you stop that from happening.

 Why is my crochet getting smaller.
 Fix your uneven crochet stitches.
+This picture shows a piece of crochet that is shrinking because a stitch has been skipped.

 1. After the first row, check your stitch count.